idanrk/SpotyTube/README.md

-# SpotyTube
+# SpotyTube BackEnd

-For now you can run it locally using uvicorn. "uvicorn controller.main:app --reload".
-Visit localhost:8000/docs.
+*  You can run the code on your local machine using: `uvicorn controller.main:app --reload`
+*  The workflow is at `localhost:8000/docs`.
-*You need to get your own client_secrets.json from Google API, and client id&secret from Spotify API.
+*  You need to get your own client_secrets.json from Google API, and client id&secret from Spotify API.
-The frontend is being working on..